threaming/ENCE464_FitnessMonitorV2/README.md

 # TODO
 - Fix the speed reading!
 - Maybe change CircBufV to just use three separate circbuf_t instances internally
+- Change circ buffers to take 16 bit ints to save on heap

 Set heap and stack sizes to 512 bytes!